 The Trust is organized to manage land, including royalty interests, for the benefit of its owners.
-The Trust's income is derived primarily from land sales, oil and gas royalties, easements, grazing and sundry leases, interest on notes receivable, and interest on investments.
+The Trust's income is derived primarily from oil and gas royalties, easements and sundry income, land sales, grazing and sundry leases, interest on notes receivable, and interest on investments.